sidharthv96/blog/content/posts/payment.md

 ### Payoneer

-Payoneer is staightforward, you'll get multiple recieving accounts in different currencies, all your client has to do is a local transfer to that account.
+Payoneer is straightforward, you'll get multiple receiving accounts in different currencies, all your client has to do is a local transfer to that account.
 Payoneer will take a 2% cut and deposit converted INR to your account.

 They used to issue e-FIRCs automatically, but some people are reporting issues with that system for a few months now.